London Underground 1906 Stock

 The 1906 Stock, also known as "Gate Stock", was built for the Yerkes tube lines, Baker Street and Waterloo Railway (BS&WR), Great Northern, Piccadilly and Brompton Railway (GNP&BR), and Charing Cross, Euston and Hampstead Railway (CCE&HR).

 Construction

 Baker Street and Waterloo Railway

-For the BS&WR, 108 cars were built by the American Car and Foundry Company in the United States and assembled at premises in Trafford Park, Manchester.
+For the BS&WR, 108 cars were built by the American Car and Foundry Company in the United States, and assembled at premises in Trafford Park, Manchester.
 There were 36 each of driving motors, driving trailers, and trailers.

 Charing Cross, Euston and Hampstead Railway

-1906 stock at Golders Green station on 13 November 1911, the start of 'non-stop' service.
-8 morning, 9 evening and 2 'theatre' trains didn't stop between Hampstead and Euston.
+1906 stock at Golders Green station on 13 November 1911, the start of "non-stop" service.
+8 morning, 9 evening and 2 "theatre" trains ran without stopping between Hampstead and Euston.
 The last non-stop trains ran in 1924.